What is the pelvic floor?

 - Last, turn your attention to the birth passage, inhale, draw in or lift the muscular walls of the vagina, exhale and release.
 Do not hold the lift and do not hold the breath.
 Repeat a few times extending the exhale time.

 A heightened perception of the pelvic floor will allow first-time mothers to relax the muscles when needed and direct pressure accurately during labour and facilitate birth.
 A relaxed pelvic floor will lessen the chances of tearing and/or need for episiotomy.

 Contrarily, pelvis floor dysfunction (too weak or too tight) has been also associated to lower back pain.

 Awareness of the different pelvic floor areas will help to gain elasticity and enhance or restore the healthy functions of each of the three openings.
 It will also make easier to regain strength after birth.

 The pelvic floor postnatally

-Right after birth and whether you had a vaginal birth or C-section the pelvic floor muscles have the consistency of a wet paper bag full of groceries – as one of my mentors would put it.
+Right after birth and whether you had a vaginal birth or C-section the pelvic floor muscles are quite weak.
 Muscles and connective tissue have been largely stretched.
 Additionally, the perineum may have been cut (episiotomy) or torn, an even received stitches, so experiencing perineal soreness or discomfort during the first few weeks after birth is not uncommon.

 A weak pelvic floor can lead to urine or faecal incontinence (the unwanted release of urine or faeces) and pelvic organ prolapse, a condition in which the organs descend, fall out of place or protrude externally.